 Are you interested in pairing an English degree with your interests in programming, computing, law, foreign language, business, or the arts?
 With its focus on writing, critical thinking, and communication, an English degree deepens your expertise in both areas and broadens your skillset for a career in a range of dynamic fields.
 An English degree can complement the following RIT majors:

 In addition, an English degree is an excellent major for those wishing to pursue careers in law or medicine.
-RIT’s Pre-Law Advising Program and Pre-Med Advising Program provide academic advising and guidance on course selection to help you build the core competencies needed to become a strong candidate for admission to law school, medical school, or graduate programs in the health professions.
+RIT’s Pre-Law and Pre-Med programs provide academic advising and guidance on course selection to help you build the core competencies needed to become a strong candidate for admission to law school, medical school, or graduate programs in the health professions.

 RIT/Syracuse University College of Law 3+3 Option